jonhare/LloydsRegistryMachineLearningCourse/Thursday/practical-part2/part2-tutorial.md

 ## Introduction

-Now we've seen how we can use Keras to work towards the solution of a handwriting recognition problem, we'll turn our focus to data that is more realistic, using deep-learning models that are much closer to state of the art.
+Now we've seen how we can use Keras to work towards the solution of a handwriting recognition problem, we'll turn our focus to data that is more realistic (and focussed on a maritime application), using deep-learning models that are much closer to state of the art.
 The problem with using better models is that we need massive amounts of labelled data to train these models from scratch, and also large amounts of time (typically days of training, even using multiple GPUs).
 Rather than training from scratch we'll explore using transfer learning and fine-tuning using pre-trained models.
 The pre-trained models that we'll play with were trained using the ImageNet dataset, which consists of about 1.3 million images in 1000 classes.

 Through this part of the tutorial you'll learn how to: